deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 - send commands via a client (browser, script, etc.)...
 - over a network (using TCP/IP) to a server...
 - and receive structured text in response...
-- that is processed by our client
+- that is processed by the client

 Some definitions: